 For additional security, you can seal your wallets with the tamper-evident serialized hologram stickers available for purchase on this site—though any sufficiently opaque (light-blocking) tape will work fine.

 2. Tamper Resistant

 One risk with a paper wallet is that someone with physical access to your wallet may "sneak a peek" at the private key and withdraw your funds without your knowledge.
 This wallet's folding design and obfuscating security patterns resist "candling" -- the process of shining a bright light through the paper to reveal what's printed inside.
-Serialized hologram stickers guard against stickers being removed and simply replaced with new ones.
+Serialized tamper-evident hologram stickers destory themselves when removed, preventing stickers from being replaced with new ones.

 3. Perfect for Giving

 Want to give bitcoins to someone who isn't tech-savvy?
 Need to send bitcoins by mail?
 Use a pre-loaded paper wallet.
 The sealed-shut folded design helps to ensure that the recipient won't accidentally reveal the private key.
 For recipients unfamiliar with bitcoin, the reverse side of the wallet has printed instructions for checking the wallet balance and withdrawing funds.